 It is also important to address warranty work.
 Who is responsible for paying for, or performing, customers' warranty work?
 Simple employee-related issues are sometimes forgotten.
-What about accrued sick and vacation time, or sales tax on vehicles?
+What about accrued sick and vacation time?
 As a buyer, are these things that you really want to inherit?

 Another reason for bringing in an experienced transactional attorney is knowledge of potential problem areas.
-Federal tax liens, compliance with CFIUS, state tax liens, UCC filing statements, judgments, litigation and other claims can disrupt a deal and need to be investigated thoroughly.
+Federal tax liens, state tax liens, UCC filing statements, judgments, litigation and other claims can disrupt a deal and need to be investigated thoroughly.